-It appears to be unclear as to how Private Baldwin's draft of August 4 was to proceed to Halifax on the first stage of its journey to the United Kingdom.
-Nicholson's book The Fighting Newfoundlander suggests that it sailed on that date from St. John's Harbour; however, certain personal military records - but not those of Private Baldwin - also document this draft as having left by train -...embarked St. John's S.S.
-Train for Halifax 4/8/17...- presumably to pass en route through Port aux Basques and then North Sydney.
+It appears to be unclear as to how Private Dominy's draft of August 4 was to proceed to Halifax on the first stage of its journey to the United Kingdom.
+Nicholson's book The Fighting Newfoundlander suggests that it sailed on that date from St. John's Harbour; however, certain personal military records - although Private Dominy's file is not one of them - also document this draft as having left by train -...embarked St. John's S.S.
+Train for Halifax 4/8/17... - presumably to pass en route through Port aux Basques and then North Sydney.